 |Home > About ESRI > People > List All Staff and Associates >|

-Frances Ruane was Chair of the National Statistics Board from 1996 to 2003 and represented Ireland on the European Advisory Committee on Statistical Information in the Economic and Social Spheres (CEIES) from 1998 to 2008.
-She has also served as a member on a number of Irish State Boards, including the National Board for Science and Technology, the National Theatre Company (the Abbey Theatre), the Industrial Development Authority, Forfás and Bord Gáis Eireann.
-In addition, she has participated on numerous governmental advisory committees/groups, including Funding of Third Level Education, Tax & Social Welfare Reform, Future Skills Needs and the Research Prioritisation Steering Group.
+Earlier in her career, Frances Ruane represented Ireland on the European Advisory Committee on Statistical Information in the Economic and Social Spheres (CEIES) from 1998 to 2008.
+She has served as a member on a number of Irish State Boards, including the National Board for Science and Technology, the National Theatre Company (the Abbey Theatre), the Industrial Development Authority, Forfás and Bord Gáis Eireann.
+In addition, she has participated on numerous governmental advisory committees/groups, including Funding of Third Level Education, Tax & Social Welfare Reform, Future Skills Needs and the Research Prioritisation Steering Group

 Prior to joining the ESRI, Frances Ruane was Associate Professor in the Department of Economics in Trinity College Dublin, where she also held the posts of Director of the Policy Institute and Director of the MSc programme in Economic Policy Studies.
 Earlier in her career, she held positions in theIndustrial Development Authority, the Central Bank of Ireland and Queen’s University, Kingston, Ontario.

 A graduate in Economics, Politics and Statistics of University College Dublin, Frances Ruane studied Economics at Nuffield College and was awarded the degrees of B.Phil. and D.Phil. from theUniversity of Oxford.